DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 | -- | --|
 |![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_8538_Wildfires_in_TX_2014.png)|![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Total_8304_Wildfires_in_TX_2015.png)|

+Fig. 2.
+3: Locations of the Texas wildfires from 1992 to 2015

+As shown in Fig. 2.
+3, east of Texas consistently experienced wildfire during the period of study.
+The wildfire center was shifted towards the Texas centre since 2005 (Fig. 2.
+3-14) and propagated towards the north around 2011 (Fig. 2.
+3-20)

 Also, it is useful to see if there is any trend in the wildfire occurance at different seasons/month during a year.